About Marcham CE Primary School

 Marcham School today

-As a small school, we pride ourselves on knowing our children and our families well.
+We pride ourselves on knowing our children and our families well.
 We take our distinctiveness as a Church school seriously and value the quality of the relationships within our village community, including that with our local church, All Saints’.
 We see ourselves as global citizens, passionate about doing whatever we can to make the world a better place.

 In 2018, OFSTED graded the school as Good.
 We were also inspected by the Church of England Inspectorate (SIAMS) in June 2017 and we were graded as Outstanding in all areas.